What is stress?

 Fear of enemies

 who threaten survival.
 Millions of years ago fight, flight or playing dead were the only possibilities to survive attack from aggressive animals.
+Humans have the same basic genetics but react also to many other forms of threat.

 Awareness of threat will rise the level of stress